 As a part of Candi’s Quilt Challenge of the month, we were asked to make a tutorial on the block that we made for last month’s challenge.
 My block from last month’s challenge is called Homeward Bound.

 Before you go any further, measure these blocks to make sure the template is the correct size.
 The outer line is where you cut your block (and your fabric).
-The inner line shows you which portion will be seen in the final block, after quarter inch seams are sewn.
+The inner line shows you which portion will be seen in the final block after quarter-inch seams are sewn.
 Each caption shows what size the template should be.

 Cut out the nine blocks along the outer line.